At Cambridge Nursery school we aim to provide the opportunities for every child to reach their full potential.

 - Your child may take part in group sessions with specific targets to help them make progress

 - A teacher or Teaching Assistant (TA/CA) may run small group sessions

 This level of support is available for any child who has specific gaps in their understanding of a subject/area of learning.
 An example of this maybe ‘Leaping through Language’.

 Specified individual support for your child

 This was usually provided through High needs funding HNF or a Statement of Educational Need- now an Educational, Health and Care Plan (EHCP).
-This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual and small group teaching or other support which cannot be provided from the resources already delegated to the school.
+This means your child will have been identified by the class teacher/SENDCO as needing a particularly high level of individual and small group teaching or other support which cannot be provided from the resources already delegated to the school.